-About
+About The Center

 Management decisions about the Colorado River and its water supply must be based on sound climate, watershed, and river science.
 Policy decisions about the river’s future have traditionally been debated among lawyers and engineers who primarily focus on water as a commodity that is to be divided based on considerations such as historical use, legal right, political influence, economic power, and social justice.
 However, the water of the Colorado River is also the foundation of riverine ecosystems that are the central focus of the great national parks of the watershed and also provide critical habitat for endangered species.
 In the face of climate change and decreasing watershed runoff, the water supply agreements of the Colorado River are being reconsidered in overt and behind-the-scenes negotiations.
 The best available river science is needed now to inform these negotiations and to empower stakeholders to identify and address the key issues regarding the future of this enormously valuable and challenged resource.